-As a requirement for the effectiveness of any security document (whether mortgage, pledge or fiduciary transfer in guarantee), such document must contain a description of: (a) the total debt or an estimate thereof; (b) the repayment term; (c) the interest rate (if applicable); and (d) the description of the secured property or asset, along with elements necessary to its identification.
+As a requirement for the effectiveness of any security document (whether mortgage, pledge or fiduciary sale in guarantee), such document must contain a description of: (a) the total debt or an estimate thereof; (b) the repayment term; (c) the interest rate (if applicable); and (d) the description of the secured property or asset, along with elements necessary to its identificatio

-6. Can a single security agreement be used to

-take security over all of a company's assets or are separate agreements required in relation to each type of asset?
+6. Can a single security agreement be used to take security over all of a company's assets or are separate agreements required in relation to each type of asset?

 In principle, this is possible, provided that the identification requirement mentioned in 5 above in connection with each asset is satisfied.
-In addition, if the assets include a real property in an amount that exceeds the threshold mentioned in 4 above, then the relevant mortgage deed or fiduciary transfer agreement must be entered into by means of a public deed signed by the parties before a Notary Public in Brazil.
+In addition, if the assets include a real property to be mortgaged, then the relevant mortgage deed must be entered into by means of a public deed signed by the parties before a Notary Public in Brazil.